 -Next is the Config vars which contain the customizable configuration data that can be changed independently of the source code.

--Add-ons are third party, specialized, value-added cloud services that can be easily attached to an application, extending its functionality.
+-Add-ons are a third party, specialized, value-added cloud services that can be easily attached to an application, extending its functionality.

 – A release is a combination of a slug (the application), config vars and add-ons.